Want to Compile Your poems, Essays, or Stories into a Collection?

 5. I’m Ready to Ask for Help

-☐ I’m considering working with an editor, mentor, or creative consultant
+☐ I have identified an editor or creative consultant

-☐ I’ve reached out or scheduled a consultation to get a professional opinion
+☐ I have scheduled a consultation with a professional

-☐ I’ve asked for input on the overall arc or balance of the collection
+☐ I am ready to share the overall arc of the collection

-6. I Have an Idea for a General Structure
+6. I Have Further Questions for a Final Decision

 ☐ I am 80 percent confident about the current structure or sequence